MarcoMen-Temp/Fundamentals-Practice/README.md

 ## Issues Encountered

-There were no major issues, there was no lack of documentation available on the dataset.
-The only quirk was the notebook in which I found inspiration was written in R, but as I mentioned on my notebook : 'That was not an issue'.
+There were no major issues, there was no lack of documentation available on the dataset and different analysis.
+The only quirk was the notebook in which I found inspiration was written in R, but as I mentioned on my notebook : '... not an issue'.

 ## Lessons Learned